Raion

-A raion (also spelt rayon) is a type of administrative unit of several post-Soviet states.
+A raion (район), also spelt rayon, is a type of administrative unit of several post-Soviet states.
 The term is used for both a type of subnational entity and a division of a city.
 The word is from the French rayon (meaning 'honeycomb, department'), and is commonly translated as 'district' in English.

 A raion is a standardized administrative entity across most of the former Soviet Union and is usually a subdivision two steps below the national level, such as a subdivision of an oblast.
 However, in smaller USSR republics, it could be the primary level of administrative division.
 After the fall of the Soviet Union, some of the republics kept the raion (e.g. Azerbaijan, Belarus, Ukraine, Russia, Moldova, Kazakhstan, Kyrgyzstan) while others dropped it (e.g. Georgia, Uzbekistan, Estonia, Latvia, Armenia, Tajikistan, Turkmenistan).

 In Bulgaria, it refers to an internal administrative subdivision of a city not related to the administrative division of the country as a whole, or, in the case of Sofia municipality a subdivision of that municipality.